Skip to content

 • Contains the list of all the requirements identified.

-• Prioritized by the Product Owner, based on discussions with business and other stakeholders.
+• Prioritised by the Product Owner, based on discussions with business and other stakeholders.

 • Contains the list of Epics, user stories, technical spikes.